What is a WAN?

 Wide Area Network (WAN) is a computer network that covers a broad geographical area.
 On the contrary, Local Area Networks (LAN) are usually limited to a small physical area, like a home, office, building or campus.
 The largest and most well-known example of a WAN is the Internet.
+WAN is needed because people or business in remote sites need to be able to communicate and share data.
+For example, branch offices of an organization want to share the database and company intranet, remote employees or traveling employees want to access information that resides in the corporation network, such as database, confluence, wageworks, etc.

 WANs are used to connect LANs and other types of networks together.
 Many WANs are built for one particular organization and are private.
 Others, built by Internet Service Providers (ISP), provide connections from an organizations’s LAN to the internet.
 In order to provide connections over large geographical arears, WANs often use public networks, such as the telephone system, leased lines (ISDN), satellite, microwave, or other connection method.